The Hubris of "Comfort"

 Why municipal ransomware is an escalating, lucrative business:

-- A Surging Threat: Ransomware attacks against government entities spiked an unprecedented 235.4% over the last year.
+- A Surging Threat: Ransomware attacks against government entities spiked 235.4% over the last year.

 - Total Paralysis: Encryption freezes critical civic apparatus, from police dispatch to tax collection.